Mossad assassinations following the Munich massacre: Criticism

 In his 2005 book Striking Back, author Aaron J. Klein – who says he based his book in large part on rare interviews with key Mossad officers involved in the reprisal missions – contends that Mossad got only one man directly connected to the massacre.
 The man, Atef Bseiso, was killed in Paris in 1992.
 Klein goes on to say that the intelligence on Wael Zwaiter, the first Palestinian to die, was "uncorroborated and improperly cross-referenced.
 Looking back, his assassination was a mistake."
 He elaborates, stating that the real planners and executors of Munich had gone into hiding along with bodyguards in the Eastern Bloc and Arab world, where Israel could not reach them.
 Most of those killed were minor Palestinian figures who happened to be wandering unprotected around Western Europe.
 "Israeli security officials claimed these dead men were responsible for Munich; PLO pronouncements made them out to be important figures; and so the image of Mossad as capable of delivering death at will grew and grew."
 The operation functioned not just to punish the perpetrators of Munich but also to disrupt and deter future terrorist acts, writes Klein.
 "For the second goal, one dead PLO operative was as good as another."
 Klein quotes a senior intelligence source: "Our blood was boiling.
 When there was information implicating someone, we didn't inspect it with a magnifying glass."

 Abu Daoud, one of the main planners of the Munich massacre, said in interviews before the release of the movie Munich that "I returned to Ramallah in 1995, and Israel knew that I was the planner of the Munich operation."
 The leader of Black September, Abu Iyad, was also not killed by Israel, although he was assassinated in 1991 in Tunis by the Abu Nidal Organization.
-Former Mossad chief Zvi Zamir has countered this in an interview in 2006, when he said that Israel was more interested in striking the "infrastructure of the terrorist organizations in Europe" than those directly responsible for Munich.
+Former Mossad chief Zvi Zamir countered this in an interview in 2006, when he said that Israel was more interested in striking the "infrastructure of the terrorist organizations in Europe" than those directly responsible for Munich.
 "We had no choice but to start with preventive measures."

 As the campaign continued, relatives of the athletes killed at Munich were kept informed.
 Simon Reeve writes that some felt vindicated, while others, including the wife of fencer Andre Spitzer, felt ambivalent.
 The wife of assassinated Mossad agent Baruch Cohen called the operation, especially a side operation directed against those who had murdered her husband, sickening.

 According to Ronen Bergman (security correspondent for the Israeli newspaper Yediot Ahronoth and expert on Mossad): "This campaign stopped most PLO terrorism outside the borders of Israel.
 Did it help in any way to bring peace to the Middle East?
 No. Strategically it was a complete failure."

 Former katsa Victor Ostrovsky has said that the direction Meir set Mossad on, namely that of focusing heavily on the people and operations of the PLO, took energy away from intelligence gathering on Israel's neighbors.
 This led Mossad to miss the warning signs of the 1973 Yom Kippur War, which caught Israeli defenses by surprise.